 By FILI SAGAPOLUTELEAssociated Press

-American Samoa is a group of islands in the South Pacific about halfway between New Zealand and Hawaii.
+Tourism officials are also warning visitors heading to the group of islands in the South Pacific about halfway between New Zealand and Hawaii.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Check out these photos of holiday decorations from Hawaii News Now's viewers, and be sure to submit yours at our Hawaii News Now Facebook page!

 PHOTOS: See the Waikiki Natatorium when it was new